showlab/WorldGUI/README.md

 ```
 ### 🎈 5.2 Test with your own user query

-You can replace parameter `userquery` with your own query and provide a fil
+You can replace parameter `userquery` with your own query and provide the path of project file.
+Our code will automatically invoking the file without human intervention.

 ```bash
 python test_guithinker_custom.py --userquery "Set the transitions of the second ppt to Push" \